 The Graduate School is proud of its students, and their accomplishments.
 Throughout the year, the Graduate School recognizes its students by nominating them for external awards and honors for their accomplishments within the university.
 Our Graduate Student Government also bestows honors on members of the University that have shown strong support for graduate students.
-Information on fellowship opportunities
+Additionally, the Graduate School offers a number of internal fellowships in recognition of outstanding graduate students from across the university.

-Dean's Award for Outstanding Scholarship—goes to graduating graduate students nominated by their academic school or department for their academic achievements.
+Dean's Award for Outstanding Scholarship—The Dean's Award goes to graduating graduate students nominated by their academic college or department for their academic achievements.

 Doctoral Finishing Fellowships—The Graduate School awards Finishing Fellowships providing support to PhD candidates close to completing their degrees.
 These fellowships are available through the generosity of alumni and friends of the University.
 They are intended to recognize outstanding PhD candidates who are in need of financial support to finish their degrees.

-Outstanding Graduate Student Teaching Award—nominated by their academic school or department, students receiving this award have exhibited exceptional ability as a teacher and have received excellent evaluations from students.
+Outstanding Graduate Student Teaching Award—Nominated by their academic college or department, students receiving this award have exhibited exceptional ability as a teacher and have received excellent evaluations from students.

 DeVlieg Foundation Fellowship—The DeVlieg Foundation has generously provided support for master's and PhD graduate students pursuing research in engineering, wildlife, and biology at Michigan Tech.